xinitalie/xinitalie.github.io/README.md

 1. open Terminal app
 2. type in: cd xinitalie.github.io
 3. type in: before_edits.sh
+4. when you see " computer-name:xinitalie.github.io username$ ", you can quit the Terminal app.

 ### How To:
 #### 1. Add and Delete Photos